• Skip to primary navigation

 Equipment

 You will need a baking tray and a roll of baking parchment.
-Believe me, cooked mincemeat can be quite sticky and if you line your baking tray with baking parchment before putting it in the oven you’ll save yourself at least half-an-hour of trying to clean the sticky tray.
+Believe me, cooked mincemeat can be quite sticky and if you line your baking tray with baking parchment before putting it in the oven you'll save yourself at least half an hour of trying to clean the sticky tray.

 If you buy a roll of puff pastry then you are good to go, but if you have a block of pastry you will need a rolling pin to roll it out into a thin rectangle.